FergusOBoyle/r-data-analysis/Machine Learning/Assocation Rule Mining/assocation_rule_mining.md

 > performance metric.

-However, it is likely that the best way of choosing support and confidence is through trial and error and domain knowledge.
+However, it is likely that the best way of choosing support and confidence is through trial and error and domain knowledge.The aim is to find a good balance between number of rules and interpretability.

+### Apriori Algorithm

 ``` r
 rules <- apriori(Groceries,